GothicKit/ZenKit/readme.md

 };

 // Declare a class to be bound to members in a script.
-This is used in `main`. struct MyScriptClass : public phoenix::instance {
+This is used in `main`. struct MyScriptClass : public zenkit::DaedalusInstance {
     // Declare the members present in the script class.
     // Supported types are:
     //   * int